Making the process of getting transformative technologies to patients quicker, cheaper and easier for innovators and the NHS.

 Introducing an accelerated pathway to market

 The AAP streamlines the current route to market.
-Open from April 2018, it will deliver faster access and support for uptake by:
+It will deliver faster access and support for uptake by:

 - horizon scanning for breakthrough products